sig-krasnick/one_api/README.md

  * sign up to obtain an access key from https://the-one-api.dev/sign-up
  * Modify .env hidden configuation file `API_TOKEN={access_token}`
-## System Dependencies
- * The code was generated using the latest 3.x version of Ruby (3.1.2).
-   Earlier versions might not work properly

 ## Run and test API locally
  * In a terminal window in the project directory run `bundle exec rails server` to start server